Plane Crashes Near Bucharest Airport, 59 Dead

 The plane, an Airbus A310 flown by Tarom airlines, was headed for Brussels, Belgium.
 It had just left Otopeni airport when it crashed near the village of Balotesti, 13 miles north of Bucharest.

 The cause of the crash was not immediately known.
-One witness, who would not give his name, said the plane exploded before crashing, but airline and government officials refused to comment on that report.
+One witness, who would not give his name, said the plane exploded before crashing.
+Airline and government officials refused to comment on that report.

 Tarom also said it received an anonymous bomb threat on a plane flying the same route earlier this month.
 No bomb was found on that plane.